stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 Note that we add the builder itself to the parent rather than creating any intermediate POJO for the binding data.

-### Vertex Attributes

-The builder for a vertex attribute follows the same pattern:
+The builder for the vertex attributes follows the same pattern:

 ```java
 public class AttributeBuilder {